Felicity Huffman Spotted Going For A Ride In A Porsche Following Prison Release

 Felicity Huffman is now once again a free woman following her release from prison for her role in the college admissions scandal.
 Huffman was most recently spotted on Friday riding in a classic Porsche alongside her husband actor William H. Macy in Los Angeles.
-Huffman sat in the passenger seat wearing a wide brimmed sun hat to shield her face, while Macy sat behind the wheel sporting a pair of sunglasses, according to People.
+Huffman sat in the passenger seat wearing a wide-brimmed sun hat to shield her face, while Macy sat behind the wheel sporting a pair of sunglasses, according to People.

 In the photo paparazzi captured of the celebrity couple, the Desperate Housewives star can be seen pointing out something in the distance to her husband, her expression serious.
 Huffman’s Friday outing with her husband is one of the only times she’s been caught out and about since her prison release on October 25.
 The star was also spotted this past Monday, again with 69-year-old Macy at her side.
-On that particular occasion, the couple were headed to a superior courthouse in Los Angeles.
+On that particular occasion, the couple was headed to a superior courthouse in Los Angeles.

 Even though Huffman’s time behind bars is over, it is not surprising that the pair had to stop by the courthouse this past week.
 The actress still has a year of probation ahead of her as part of her sentence and will have to regularly report to a probation officer.
 She’ll also have 250 hours of community service to complete.
 Her sentence also included a $30,000 fine which she has already paid in full.